yuki-93/website-stalker/de/personio/status/index.md

 [Partial service disruption](https://status.personio.de/incidents/mjmlmjww6v50)

+**Monitoring** - A fix has been implemented and we are monitoring the results.
+Sep 02, 2025 - 12:55 CEST

 **Identified** - The issue has been identified and a fix is being implemented.
 Sep 02, 2025 - 11:33 CEST